 - Engineer – Gnomes are good with Engineering.

-- A small heal (Gift of the Naru) is always handy for a class that has no heals.
+- A small heal (Gift of the Naru) is occasionally handy.
 Also usable on others.

 - Draenei are good at gemcutting and love their bonus to their Jewelcrafting skill.